Philanthropy & Tikkun Olam

 That is the durable idea.

-Whether Plastic Bank ends up remembered chiefly as a social enterprise, a recycling innovation, or a piece of circular-economy history, Katz's real contribution was conceptual before it was promotional.
+Whether Plastic Bank ends up remembered chiefly as a social enterprise, a recycling model, or a piece of circular-economy history, Katz's strongest contribution was conceptual before it was promotional.
 He tried to turn discarded material into social currency and, in doing so, made people ask better questions about what waste is.